Top 10 foods to try in the Caribbean

 This tasty fruit staple grows wild and on farms almost everywhere.
 It comes in yellow and orange varieties and when perfectly fresh is served plain with a squeeze of lime for a sweet and luscious breakfast.
 It also appears in salads and even stews.
 However many prefer papaya mixed into a cocktail with the Caribbean's great contribution to libations: rum.

-Try it in this jerk salad
+Try it in this jerk chicken salad with papaya.

 Are you a fan of Caribbean cuisine?
 Do you agree with our selection or have we missed your favourite?
 Share your must-try dishes below…